Mihara/lotw-trust/README.md

 [Instructions describing how to verify a tq8 file](https://lotw.arrl.org/lotw-help/developer-tq8/) claim that *"A Digitally Signed Log file can be used to establish proof of identify"* -- which is true, but only to a point.
 While the steps described are sufficient to verify that the signed file has not been damaged -- that is, that the included public key matches the secret key that was used to sign the records therein -- it does not describe how to verify that the included public key has in fact been issued by LoTW.

+LoTW does not currently *publish* enough information for us to do that latter verification independently.
+It's not that it doesn't exist, but you have to go fishing for it.

 To simplify things, a public key infrastructure with a central certificate authority typically works kind of like this:

 1. There's a Big Master Key.
 It is stored on very stable media -- occasionally, simply printed out -- in a safe somewhere, and only ever used to produce the next layer in the hierarchy of keys:
 2. There are a bunch of production keys, which have much shorter lifetimes written into their structure, signed by the Big Master Key.
 These are used on computers that do the day-to-day signing of keys that will actually be used.
 3. The actual keys the end-users use are signed by the keys from #2.

 To verify that a key on layer #3 is what it says it is, you need to follow the chain of signatures to the Big Master Key in #1.
-Which is trivial, when the public parts of all of these keys are published in well-known locations -- or, as is more common, the public part of the #1 key is published, and the public part of #2 key is included with #3 wherever you got the signed piece of data.
-This is how most SSL certificates all over the Internet work, in fact.
+Which is trivial, when the public parts of all of these keys are published in well-known locations -- or, as is more common, the public part of the #1 key is published, *(usually, it is included with other such keys that come with your browser, hundreds of them)* and the public part of #2 key is included with #3 wherever you got the signed piece of data -- that is, arrives as you establish the HTTPS session.
+This is how most SSL certificates all over the Internet work.

 This is not quite so with LoTW, where `.tq8` files only include your own public key, that is, layer #3.
+It is signed with a layer #2 key, but that doesn't do you much good if you don't have a copy to verify against.

-The only place where I found the requisite #2 and #1 layer public keys was my own `.tq6` file that arrived from LoTW with my certificate -- there is no obvious way it's published on their website. *(Which I am going to be writing them about the moment they let me on their lotw-devel mailing list.)* To make matters more complicated, the #1 Big Master Key is not stable, and appears to change, on average, once per decade.
-And the key for this decade isn't signed by the key from the previous decade either.
+The only place where I found the requisite #2 and #1 layer public keys was my own `.tq6` file that arrived from LoTW with my certificate -- there is no obvious way it's published on their website.
+I emailed LoTW to inquire about them, and they did not reply so far.

-Which means that if LoTW made a new layer #2 key after you got your #3 key and received the corresponding `.tq6` key file, the data you posess will be insufficient to verify the authenticity of a `.tq8` file signed by a person who got their `.tq6` later than you -- not without LoTW doing this for you, which they aren't doing.
+As a result, if LoTW makes a new layer #2 key after you got your layer #3 key and received the corresponding `.tq6` key file, the data you possess will be insufficient to verify the authenticity of a `.tq8` file signed by a person who got their `.tq6` later than you.
+The way their layer #2 key expiry times are set, this inevitably happens.

-`lotw-trust` attempts to work around this by keeping a list of layer #1 and #2 keys known to belong to LoTW, -- that is, I took them from *my* `.tq6` file -- and, when signing things, packing every public key that comes in your `.tq6` file that it hasn't seen before in with the signature.
-However, I anticipate this will not be sufficient long term, and `lotw-trust` will need to be updated on average no less than once a year to keep working.
+`lotw-trust` attempts to work around this by keeping a list of layer #1 and #2 keys known to belong to LoTW, -- that is, I took them from *my* `.tq6` file check the [roots directory](roots) -- and, when signing things, packing every public key that comes in your `.tq6` file that it hasn't seen before in with the signature.
+This bloats the signature size, and is best avoided.

+To make matters more complicated, the #1 Big Master Key is also not eternal, and has an expiry time measured in decades -- the current one expires in 2025.
+It isn't signed by the key from the previous decade either, so you definitely will not be able to produce an unbroken chain of keys to known keys past 2025, when the current one expires, unless the new key surfaces in trustworthy data earlier than that.

 It would be a lot smoother if I can get LoTW to publish their public keys properly.
+Otherwise, I anticipate that `lotw-trust` will need to be updated on average no less than once a year to keep working, which will be a hassle for service owners.

 ### Certificate revocation

 There is currently no way for us to know if a user's certificate has been revoked or not.
 LoTW does not expose this information publicly anywhere, so you can only know if it expired, because that's written inside the certificate itself.
+I doubt they have set up the machinery for revoking certificates at all, in fact.

 Similarly, there is no way to prevent someone from using an expired certificate, since they can set the clock to what they want.

 ### RSA keys